Vehicle Image Generation Going Well with The Surroundings: Introduction

 In this paper, we propose a method to generate vehicles in given locations, which understands typical appearances of vehicles but with various orientations and colors.
 With a box given at an appropriate location with an appropriate size, our model can generate learned objects inside.
 The generated cars suit the surrounding background and even complete occluding objects ahead.
-Note that all we need to generate an object is just a box annotation while many other works in image translation \cite{isola2017image,chen2017photographic, wang2017discriminative, hong2018learning} require a segmented target map to transform it into a realistic image.
-To make a new object over an existing road image, users have to manually compose the segmentation layout.
+Note that all we need to generate an object is just a box annotation while many other works in image translation require a segmented target map to transform it into a realistic image.
 Our proposed method simply needs a rectangular-shaped mask to generate a vehicle, regardless of the location it is placed.
-Therefore, we utilize a dataset which contains box annotations around the objects in the images.
-Berkeley Deep Drive (BDD) dataset \cite{xu2017end} is widely used for the tasks of object detection and image segmentation.
-By training the car areas annotated in the BDD dataset, we can generate a vehicle which goes well with its surroundings in an arbitrary location.
-The contributions of this paper are as the followings: \begin{itemize} \item We propose a method trying to generate a vehicle object in an image that goes well with the background. \item Unlike other methods using pixel-wise annotated information, only box annotations are used as a given knowledge. \item Our method is capable of generating vehicles over an empty road image as well as substituting the existing vehicles. \end{itemize}
+For this purpose, we utilize Berkeley Deep Drive (BDD) dataset \cite{ref_article14} which contains box annotations around the objects in the images.
+It is widely used for the tasks of object detection and image segmentation.
+By training the car areas annotated in the BDD dataset, we can generate a vehicle that goes well with its surroundings in an arbitrary location.
+The contributions of this paper are as the followings:

+\begin{itemize} \item We propose a method that generates a vehicle object in an image that goes well with the background. \item Unlike other methods using pixel-wise annotated information, only box annotations are used as a given knowledge. \item Our method is capable of generating vehicles over an empty road image as well as substituting the existing vehicles. \end{itemize}